-If either you or your spouse was a nonresident alien (1.16) during any part of the year, a joint return may be filed only if both of you make a special election to be taxed on your worldwide income.
-Thus, if you are a U.S. citizen and your spouse is a nonresident alien at the beginning of the year who becomes a resident during the year, the special election to file jointly must be made.
+If you are married and at the end of the year one of you is a U.S. citizen or resident alien (1.18) and the other spouse is a nonresident alien (1.16), a joint return may be filed only if both of you make a special election to treat the nonresident alien spouse as a US. resident, which means you will both be taxed on your worldwide income.
+The same rule applies if one spouse is a "dual status" taxpayer for the year.
+Thus, if you are a U.S. citizen and your spouse is a nonresident alien at the beginning of the year who becomes a resident during the year, the special election must be made to file jointly.
+The election is made by attaching a signed statement to the joint return, indicating your intent to be treated as full-year U.S. residents.
+If you and your spouse make the election, you must keep books and records of your worldwide income and give the IRS access to such books and

 If the election is not made, you may be able to claim your nonresident alien spouse as an exemption on a return filed as married filing separately, but only if the spouse had no income and could not be claimed as a dependent by another taxpayer (21.2).
-If the alien spouse becomes a resident before the beginning of the next tax year, you may file jointly for that year.